 Click here for previous posts.

 I obtained my PhD from the Ludwig Maximilians University in Munich, Germany in 2003.
 My PhD thesis [Int.
 J. of Quantum Information 7, 1053 - 1203 (2009).] is on measurement-based quantum computation.
-From 2003 to 2006 I was postdoc at Caltech and from 2006 to 2007 at the Perimeter Institute for Theoretical Physics in Waterloo, Canada.
-I am Assistant Professor at the Department of Physics and Astronomy of the University of British Columbia since January 2008.
-Scholar of the Cifar Quantum Information program and Sloan Research Fellow 2009 - 2011.
+I was postdoc at Caltech (2003-06) and at the Perimeter Institute for Theoretical Physics (2006-07), and Sloan Research Fellow 2009 - 2011.
+I am Associate Professor at the Department of Physics and Astronomy of the University of British Columbia, and scholar of the Cifar Quantum Information program.

 Top of page